esplito/coding-notes/css-for-js.dev/module-2-rendering-logic-2.md

 Josh also showcases an interesting way of having content headings that sticks as long as the adjacent content is in view.

--   With relative positioning, the element is shifted from its natural, in-flow position
+-   With **relative positioning**, the element is shifted from its natural, in-flow position

--   With absolute positioning, the element is distanced from its containing block's edge
+-   With **absolute positioning**, the element is distanced from its containing block's edge

--   With fixed positioning, the element is adjusted based on the viewport
+-   With **fixed positioning**, the element is adjusted based on the viewport

-With sticky positioning, the value controls the  **minimum gap between the element and the edge of the viewport**  while the container is in-frame.
+- With **sticky positioning**, the value controls the  **minimum gap between the element and the edge of the viewport**  while the container is in-frame.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTEyMTU3MzAyLDcyODk1ODQ0MywtNTU0Mz
+eyJoaXN0b3J5IjpbODk4OTU3Nzk3LDcyODk1ODQ0MywtNTU0Mz
 c4MTk5LC0xNjEyNzAwMjQ2LC01NTI1OTc2ODUsMTk5ODA0NDg0
 MSw4Mjg0NTY2NTUsMTYwMDg5OTM4Nyw5MTY1NTU4ODQsNTU0ND
 k3MzcsMTAwODMyMjkzNSwtMTY5NDgwMjI5Nyw2NzcwMjUwMzAs